maoxiao/RacingGame/README.md

 How to use
 ----------
-1. Install Ogre.
+1. Install Ogre

-2. Build Bullet.
+2. Build Bullet

 3. Setup OgreSound